WormBase/wb-search/README.md

 - A search database (or index) along with the data
 - A Web API

-WormBase search database is currently re-build for each release.
+WormBase search database is currently built (and discarded) for each release.
 The final product is a the search service stack deployed on AWS Elastic Beanstalk, as a multi-container setup.

-This process involves multiple steps along with multiple tools and configurations, which are hosted in this repository.
+This process involves multiple steps along with multiple tools and configurations all of which are hosted in this repository.

 Setting up